 Manitoba is committed to supporting quality in early learning and child care (ELCC) programs.
 A key component is this curriculum framework for infant programs, as it supports staff to develop, describe and enhance their curriculum so all infants learn and develop to their fullest potential.

-It is essential that ELCC programs demonstrate quality and foster the social, emotional, physical, and cognitive development of all children.
+ELCC programs must demonstrate quality and foster the social, emotional, physical, and cognitive development of all children.
 Developmentally appropriate ELCC practice is child-centered, reflects family and community contexts, and encourages meaningful partnerships between each child, his or her family, and ELCC staff.

 Manitoba’s early learning and child care curriculum framework helps staff recognize that infant curriculum is based on interactions and relationships during caregiving routines, and during exploration and play.
 It is a companion document to Early Returns: Manitoba’s ELCC Curriculum Framework for Preschool Centers and Nursery Schools.

 Together, these two documents recognize the importance of observation and knowledge of children’s developmental capabilities.
 They will assist you in determining which framework – preschool or infant – is more suitable for the children in your care.